-An output in ArcGIS Analytics for IoT is a result or action to be taken as the final step in a real-time or big data analytic.
-Analytics can emit data to a variety of different destinations, including storing data to a feature layer, sending an email, writing to a cloud store, and pushing to a third party system for device actuation.
-A real-time or big data analytic must have at least one output, but can send data to multiple outputs at the same time.
+An output in ArcGIS Velocity is a result or action to be taken as the final step in a real-time or big data analytic.
+Analytics can emit data to a variety of destinations, including storing data to a feature layer, sending an email, writing to a cloud store, and pushing to a third-party system for device actuation.
+A real-time or big data analytic must have at least one output and can send data to multiple outputs at the same time.

-- An analyst would like to create a new feature layer to store sensor observations following processing in a real-time analytic.
+- An analyst creates a feature layer to store sensor observations after being processed in a real-time analytic.

-- A researcher would like to append results of big data analysis to an existing feature layer each morning following processing in a scheduled (near real-time) big data analytic.
+- A researcher wants to append results of big data analysis to an existing feature layer each morning following processing in a scheduled (near real-time) big data analytic.

 - An email with a relevant message and information should be sent from a real-time analytic if a feature meets a certain criteria.